-Having a mindful Christian Advent is a time of joy and wonder, sorely needed this year.
-It’s a quiet time spent intentionally concentrating on the miracle of Jesus’ birth, rather than commercial Christmas.
-This kind of Advent is sure to chase pandemic fears away so we can feel at peace.
+Having a mindful Christian Advent is a time of joy and wonder.
+It’s a quiet time spent intentionally concentrating on the miracle of Jesus’ birth rather than the commercial version of Christmas.
+This kind of Advent is build peace instead of panic.

 Some ideas for Advent prep include:

 Get or make Advent candles.
 (We are doing beeswax candles from a kit this year.
 You can find the kit here.)

 Purchase an Advent calendar or stock up one if you have a reusable model.

 Get the Advent wreath out of storage … or buy one.